-Director of Field Experiences Martin Luther College
+The Field Experiences Office Martin Luther College fieldexperiences@mlc-wels.edu

-fieldexperiences@mlc-wels.edu

-Information in this handbook is current as of August 1, 2020.
+Information in this handbook is current as of August 1, 2021.
 Martin Luther College reserves the right to make changes in the handbook without advanced notice.
-The most current information can be found in the electronic version of the 2020-21 Elementary & Secondary Student Teaching Handbook on the MLC website.
+The most current information can be found in the electronic version of the 2021-22 Elementary & Secondary Student Teaching Handbook on the MLC website.